Araxeus/unarchive/README.md

 This tool is a utility wrapper around the [compressing](https://www.npmjs.com/package/compressing) package

-it automatically detects the compression type and extracts the archive
+it automatically detects the compression type (zip/tar/tar.gz) and extracts the content of the archive

 ## Installation